BuvinJT/distbuilder/docs/index.md

 As one might guess, the primary role which Distribution Builder can serve for your development needs is packaging and deploying Python based programs.
 It can, however, be employed for distributing software written in other languages as well.
 To this end, a dedicated module, has been provided which is specific for [Qt C++ Integration](QtCpp.md).
+The library also includes the means to transform simple Windows scripts (Batch, PowerShell, or VBScript) into full blown executable programs.
 More cross language / cross framework integration modules will become available in the future.

 This library is compatible with both Python 2 and 3.
 It has been tested on recent versions of Windows, macOS, and multiple Linux distros.
-It features the ability to create stand-alone binaries from Python scripts (via PyInstaller), and is capable of building installers in a cross platform manner (via QtIFW).
+It features the ability to create stand-alone binaries, and is capable of building installers in a cross platform manner (via QtIFW).
 These installers can be produced for either gui or *non-gui* (i.e terminal interface) contexts.
 Note that the later is a feature QtIFW does not naturally provide.
 The library can also be used to **obfuscate** code (via Opy), so as to protect proprietary work.